myriadrf/lc-website/user/subscribers.rst

 If we would prefer to reuse an existing Ki and OPC, we can specify these with additional :code:`-k` and :code:`-o` parameters respectively.

 .. attention::
-   Obiously the ADM1, Ki and OPC keys should be kept secure and not shared as we have done here!
+   Obviously the ADM1, Ki and OPC keys should be kept secure and not shared as we have done here!

 UE database configuration
 -------------------------